suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * a Network Operator to reason about compatibility of a firmware, such as timing and acceptance of firmware updates.
 * a Device Operator to reason about the impact of a firmware.
-* a device to reason about the authority & authenticity of a firmware prior to installation.
+* enabling a device to reason about the authority & authenticity of a firmware prior to installation.
-* a device to reason about the applicability of a firmware.
+* enabling a device to reason about the applicability of a firmware.
-* a device to reason about the installation of a firmware.
+* enabling a device to reason about the installation of a firmware.
-* a device to reason about the authenticity & encoding of a firmware at boot.
+* enabling a device to reason about the authenticity & encoding of a firmware at boot.

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.